Market Making with Fads, Informed, and Uninformed Traders: Sensitivity analysis and simulations

 We compare three strategies using the performance criterion in \eqref{eq: payoff} as the yardstick: (i) the optimal strategy obtained for the full information setting (FI, $\delta^{*,\mathrm{FI}}(t,Q_{t^-}, U_t)$), (ii) the Cartea--Jaimungal--Penalva strategy \cite[Chapter 10]{CART-book} (CJP, $\delta^{*\mathrm{CJP}}(t,Q_{t^-})$), and (iii) the optimal strategy from the incomplete information setting (PI, $\delta^{*,\mathrm{PI}}(t,{Q}_{t^-}, \hat{U}_t)$).
 The ground truth in the simulations is that of the full information case.

 We consider the above set of model parameters with $Q_0 = 0$, $S_0 = 100$, $X_0 = 0$, and we carry out 100,000 simulations.
 We discretise $[0,T]$ in 1,000 timesteps.
 In Table \ref{table1} we report the mean performance and standard deviation (in brackets) of the three strategies as the parameters of the model change.
 On each line, as a parameter ($\qconst, \gamma, \eta$) changes, $\psi$ (the parameter that captures the presence of informed traders in the market) is calibrated according to \eqref{eq_psi} in a way that the expected number of market arrivals (the arrival rate without considering the effect of the displacements) in the full information setting is $30$ and the informed-uninformed composition is 50-50\%.
-The bottom rows of the table stress the market composition.
+The bottom rows of the table show the results when stressing the market composition.

 As a parameter changes, we have three different types of effects: (i) the evaluation of the performance criterion changes, (ii) the expected number of market arrivals changes, (iii) the informed-uninformed traders market composition changes.
-By imposing \eqref{eq_psi}, we neutralize the latter two effects and we concentrate on the first one.
-In Appendix \ref{NORENOR} we do not keep the composition of the market and the number of trades fixed; the main results of the analysis are confirmed.
+By imposing \eqref{eq_psi}, we neutralise the latter two effects and we concentrate on the first one.
+In Appendix \ref{NORENOR} we do not keep fixed the composition of the market and the number of trades;\footnote{See Figures \ref{fig:PnL_qconst_2}, \ref{fig:PnL_gamma_2}, \ref{fig:PnL_eta_2}, and Table \ref{table2}.} the main results of the analysis are confirmed.